• BIBLE PROMISES

 4. Angels Can Make Themselves Invisible

 Angels were also known to appear and disappear before men and women.
 They had the ability to withhold observation from mortals, as Jesus himself was able to do once he had risen from the dead.
-And yet, Jesus on a later occasion asked the disciples to feel him and be assured that he was not a ghost, for “a phantom has not flesh and bones, as you see that I have” (Luke 24:39).
+And yet, the resurrected Jesus on a later occasion asked the disciples to feel him and be assured that he was not a ghost, for “a phantom has not flesh and bones, as you see that I have” (Luke 24:39).

 On another occasion, an angel stood in the way with a drawn sword to smite Balaam as he rode along, but only allowed his donkey to see him.
 He then gave the donkey the power of speech, to chastise Balaam.